About Job's Daughters

 Chemainus Lodge - Job's Daughters

-Each year Chimainus Lodge holds a barbeque in memory of Rt.
-Wor.
+Each year Chemainus Lodge holds a barbeque in memory of R.W.
 Bro.
-Slim Pritchard and the funds raised from this barbeque go to a scholarship bursary that goes to a Job's Daughter.
+Slim Pritchard.
+The funds raised from this barbeque go to a scholarship bursary for Bethel 11, Job's Daughters.

 Bursary Presentation June 4, 2015